Controlled Substances CME requirement

 • Controlled substance prescribing for chronic pain management

-If multiple courses are taken to reach a total of three hours topics., keep in mind that each course need not cover each education topic.
-Licensees should just ensure that each education topic is covered at least once during each CME cycle.
+Keep in mind that each course need not cover each education topic.
+Licensees simply must ensure that each education topic is covered at least once during each CME cycle.